 The last couple of years have been crazy with the lot of innovation and buzz around Cloud Computing, Big Data, Machine Learning, Artificial Intelligence, and BlockChain.

-That means Machine Learning, AI, and IOT was not far away on the radar, today there isn’t much hassle to develop your own ML, AI and IOT product with managed offering like AWS Sagemaker and AWS IOT Suite
+That means Machine Learning, AI, and IOT was not far away on the radar, today there isn’t much hassle to develop your own ML, AI and IoT Application with managed offering like AWS Sagemaker and AWS IOT Suite

 Not just AWS but most of the cloud providers are building their offerings around below drivers and Yes! these are critical ones to build future-ready systems.